anmiles/eslint-config/README.md

 ## Notes
 - `package-lock.json` doesn't have to be ignored.
 It's already ignored in configuration for `json` plugin inside `base` preset.
 - `node_modules` doesn't have to be ignored.
 It's implicitly ignored by ESLint.
+- Remember to provide `files` option in override sections to specify a set of extensions for which the section applies.
 - Don't keep `.eslintignore` file when using Flat Config.
 Use `ignores` config key instead (see the example above).

+## Migration to ESLint V9 flat configuration
+Version 9 is based on ESLint V9 flat configuration.
+See [migration guide](MIGRATION.md) if you had been using version 8 or below.

 ## Links